davidsims9t/electron-boilerplate/README.md

 Allows you to easily add back Electron functionality that is normally lost from creating custom menus.

-## Trays
+## System Tray

-A tray is something that displays in the operating system right hand bar.
+A system tray is something that displays in the operating system right hand bar.
-All trays must have an icon.
+All trays must have an icon and are specific to the operating system.

 ## Issues